 You must register at least two business days in advance to take an examination outside of Austin.
 To register online, go to www.rrc.state.tx.us.
 From the drop-down menu under "Education and Training," choose "Training Classes & Qualifying Exams" and click on "Register Now."
-The web site allows you to register up to four people for an examination.
+The web site allows you to register up to four people for an examination, a training class, or both.

 When you register online, you will receive a return e-mail confirming the registration and the dates and locations of the exams.
-Registering online also ensures that you will receive advance notification of any changes in the examination date, time or location.
+You will also receive advance notification of any changes in the examination date, time or location.